-Cardiff Council has declared two areas within Cardiff as Additional Licensing Schemes.
-The Additional Licensing Scheme in Cathays first came into effect on 1 July 2010 and again on 1 January 2016 but expired on 1 January 2021.
-The Plasnewydd Additional Licensing Scheme first came into effect on on 3 November 2014 and again 1 January 2021.
-The Schemes extend the scope of licensing to cover most rented property with 3 or more occupiers who form 2 or more households regardless of how many storeys the property has.
-Each Scheme runs for a period of 5 years, at the end of which, the Council will be required to redeclare the Additional Licensing Scheme.
+Cardiff Council have declared two areas within Cardiff as Additional Licensing Schemes.
+The Additional Licensing Scheme in Cathays first came into effect on 1 July 2010 and again on 1 January 2016 and in Plasnewydd on 3 November 2014 and 1 January 2021.
+The Scheme extends the scope of licensing to cover most rented property with 3 or more occupiers who form 2 or more households regardless of how many storeys the property has.
+Each Scheme runs for a period of 5 years, at the end of which, the Council will be required to re-declare the Additional Licensing Scheme.